Sven HendrixHello and welcome. I am Sven Hendrix, a neuroanatomy professor and the founder of the smartsciencecareer community.

 My science career

-Since 2020, I am a full professor for neuroanatomy at Medical School Hamburg in Germany.
-Previously, I was a Full Professor for Neuroanatomy and the Director of the Doctoral School for Medicine & Life Sciences at Hasselt University in Belgium for more than a decade.
-In partnership with other colleagues and universities in Belgium, I have organised local and national events to support young scientists in their careers.
+I’m a Full Professor for Neuroanatomy and the Head of The Center for Academic Talent Development (CENE) at Medical School Hamburg, Germany.
+For more than a decade, I worked as a full professor for neuroanatomy and the Director of the Doctoral School for Medicine & Life Sciences at Hasselt University in Belgium.
+In partnership with other colleagues and universities, I organize local and international events to support young scientists in their careers.

 Eventually, I moved back to Germany to finish my MD degree.
 However, after getting my MD, I quickly realized that I didn’t enjoy being a doctor.
 My passion was in research and teaching.